 You can request to extend the life of your permit.
 A request must be made within 6 months of the commencement date and 12 months of the completion date.

-How do I apply for extension of time?
+How do I apply for an extension of time?

-Provide detail whether application is for extension to:
+Confirm whether the application is an for extension to:

 - commencement date or

 - completion date (photos and other documents required to demonstrate when works commenced and extent of works)